 Ok I think found the answer to my chronology conundrum.
 I found that it was D. Martin Dakin's Sherlockian book where I had read about the October date for the Orontes troopship in A Study in Scarlet.
-Strange that the Annotated Sherlock Holmes didn't make a note about it at all.
+Strange that the Annotated Sherlock Holmes didn't make a note about it at all, though it quotes from Dakin about other stuff.
 Dakin describes the previous research on the ship by Percy Metcalfe, and he cited a "Sherlock Holmes Journal" article as the source.
 But of course, that was from decades ago and I despaired of being able to buy an obscure SHJ article anywhere online.
-They do sometimes show up on Ebay, but the "Baker Street Journal" issues are fare more widely available.
+They do sometimes show up on Ebay, but the "Baker Street Journal" issues are far more widely available.

 Just when I was despairing of ever locating it, I found a 2 volume book called The Grand Game: a celebration of Sherlockian Scholarship edited by Laurie R. King and Leslie Klinger.
 It basically gathers together lots of different Sherlockian essays from several decades, and I was able to see Metcalfe's article listed in the table of contents.
 The 2011 book was published by the Baker Street Irregulars, but their website listed it as sold out.
 I searched some rare bookshop sites trying to find a secondhand copy to buy, but it was nowhere.
 I began to despair again, until I found the book on OpenLibrary, where I could create an account and "borrow" the book so I could read the digital copy.
 Hooray!